SenseNet/sensenet/docs/portlet.md

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/reference-wiki-portlet3.png" style="margin: 20px auto" />

-Added portlets are only visible to the public when the page has been *checked-in* (and in case versioning or approval of the page is switched on, it is also have to be *published/approved*).
+Added portlets are only visible to the public when the page has been *checked-in* (and in case versioning or approval of the page is switched on, it also has to be *published/approved*).
 Pages can be edited using the Portal Remote Control (PRC).
 After they are added, the properties of portlets can be set to customize their look and behavior.

 ##### Editing portlet properties

 Portlets can be customized via their properties.
-Properties can be accessed and set in the portlet properties dialog displayed after clicking _Edit_ in the dropdown box that appear at the top right corner of the portlets when the page containing the portlet is in _Edit_ mode.
-In the portlet properties dialog properties are organized into tabs along function categories.
+Properties can be accessed and set in the portlet properties dialog displayed after clicking _Edit_ in the dropdown box that appears at the top right corner of the portlets when the page containing the portlet is in _Edit_ mode.
+In the portlet properties, dialog properties are organized into tabs along with function categories.

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/reference-wiki-portlet1.png" style="margin: 20px auto" />